Quantum symmetry in multigraphs (part I): Introduction

-After describing \textbf{quantum automorphisms} on a finite space consisting of $n$ points, it was natural to look into the notions of \textbf{quantum automorphisms} in finite graphs and small metric spaces.
-In 2003, the notion of \textbf{quantum automorphism} in a finite directed simple graph $(V,E)$ was first introduced by Bichon (\cite{Bichon2003}).
-It was formulated in terms of simultaneous \textbf{quantum permutations} of both edge set $E$ and vertex set $V$ which were compatible through source and target maps of a directed graph.
-Here by \textbf{``simple"} we mean only the absence of multiple edges between a fixed pair of vertices (not necessarily a distinct pair), not the absence of loops (a loop is an edge with a single endpoint vertex).
-We will maintain this convention about \textbf{simple graphs} throughout this article.
-Two years later, in \cite{Banica2005} Banica gave a more general notion of quantum symmetry in a simple graph in terms of its adjacency matrix.
-Any \textbf{quantum permutation} of vertex set which commutes with adjacency matrix is a \textbf{quantum automorphism} of the simple graph in Banica's sense.
-As there was absolutely no restriction on the entries of the adjacency matrix, this construction was generalised easily to produce \textbf{quantum automorphisms} in the context of weighted simple graphs and small metric spaces (\cite{Banica2005a}).
-For a simple graph $(V,E)$, the categories of \textbf{quantum automorphisms} described by Bichon and Banica will be denoted as $\mathcal{D}^{Ban}_{(V,E)}$ and $\mathcal{D}^{Bic}_{(V,E)}$ respectively.
+Following the introduction of quantum automorphisms of a finite set, a logical progression led to an investigation of the concepts of quantum automorphisms of finite graphs and small metric spaces.
+In (\cite{Bichon2003}), Bichon introduced a the notion of quantum automorphism in a finite directed single edged graph $(V,E)$ which was formulated in terms of simultaneous quantum permutations of both edge set $E$ and vertex set $V$.
+These permutations were compatible through source and target maps of the directed graph.
+Here by \textbf{single edged}, we mean a \textbf{simple} graph where loops are allowed.
+A loop is an edge with a single endpoint vertex.
+Two years later, in \cite{Banica2005} Banica gave a more general description of quantum symmetry in a single edged graph in terms of its adjacency matrix.
+Any quantum permutation of vertex set which commutes with the adjacency matrix is a quantum automorphism of the single edged graph in Banica's sense.
+As there was absolutely no restriction on the entries of the adjacency matrix, this construction was generalised easily to produce quantum automorphisms in the context of weighted graphs and small metric spaces (\cite{Banica2005a}).
+For a single edged graph $(V,E)$, the categories of quantum automorphisms described by Bichon and Banica will be denoted as $\mathcal{D}^{Ban}_{(V,E)}$ and $\mathcal{D}^{Bic}_{(V,E)}$ respectively.
 It turned out that $\mathcal{D}^{Bic}_{(V,E)}$ is always a full subcategory of $\mathcal{D}^{Ban}_{(V,E)}$.